jwatson-CO-edu/CogArch/ANN/Bayes-NN.md

             - Prior With a Consistency Condition $C(\mathbf{\theta},\mathbf{x})$ which is a function used to measure how well the model respects some hypothesis given a parametrization $\mathbf{\theta}$ and an input $\mathbf{x}$
     - Degree of Supervision and Alternative Forms of Prior Knowledge
         * Noisy Labels and Semi-Supervised Learning
+            - In the case of noisy labels, one should extend the BBN to add a new variable for the noisy labels $\mathbf{\hat{y}}$ conditioned on $\mathbf{y}$
+            - It is common, as the noise level itself is often unknown, to add a variable $\sigma$ to characterize the noise.
+            - Data-driven regularization implies modifying the prior assumptions, and thus the stochastic model, to be able to extract meaningful information from the unlabeled dataset U.

+* Markov Chain Monte Carlo (MCMC)
+    - Construct a Markov chain, a sequence of random samples, which probabilistically depend only on the previous sample
+    - Unlike standard sampling methods such as rejection or inversion sampling, most MCMC algorithms require an initial burn-in time before the Markov chain converges to the desired distribution.
+    - The final collection of samples has to be stored after training, which is expensive for most deep learning models.
+    - The most relevant MCMC method for BNNs is the Metropolis-Hastings algorithm (Algo 4).
+        * It does not require knowledge about the exact probability distribution to sample from.
+Instead, a function that is proportional to that distribution is sufficient.
+        1. starts with a random initial guess
+        1. samples a new candidate point around the previous using a proposal distribution
+        1. If the new point is more likely than the previous according to the target distribution, it is accepted.
+If it is less likely, it is accepted with a certain probability or rejected otherwise.
+    - Hamiltonian Monte Carlo algorithm (HMC)
+        * Metropolis-Hasting algorithm for continuous distributions
+        * HMC’s burn-in time is extremely short compared to the standard Metropolis-Hasting algorithm.

+* Bayesian Inference Algorithms
+    - A priori, a BNN does not require a learning phase as one just needs to sample the posterior and do model averaging (Algo 1)
+    - For nontrivial models, even if the evidence has been computed, directly sampling the posterior is prohibitively difficult due to the high dimensionality of the sampling space.
+    - MCMC algorithms are the best tools for sampling from the exact posterior.
+However, their lack of scalability has made them less popular for BNNs
+    - Variational Inference
+        * scales better than MCMC algorithms
+        * not an exact method
+        * The idea is to have a distribution, called the variational distribution, parametrized by a set of parameters, rather than sampling from the exact posterior
+        * The values of the parameters are then learned such that the variational distribution is as close as possible to the exact posterior.
+        * The measure of closeness that is commonly used is the Kullback-Leibler divergence (KL-divergence)
+            - It measures the differences between probability distributions based on Shannon’s information theory
+            - The KL-divergence represents the average number of additional bits required to encode a sample from P using a code optimized for q
+        * Stochastic variational inference (SVI), which is  the stochastic gradient descent method applied to variational inference
+    - Bayes by Backpropagation
+        * The main problem is that stochasticity stops backpropagation from functioning at the internal nodes of a network
+        * Bayes-by-backprop is indeed a practical implementation of SVI combined with a reparametrization trick to ensure backpropagation works as usual.
+        * The idea is to use a random variable as a nonvariational source of noise
+        * A point is not sampled directly but obtained via a deterministic transformation
+        * All other transformations being non-stochastic, backpropagation works as usual for the variational parameters
+    - Inference Algorithms Adapted for Deep Learning
+        * Being only approximately Bayesian is sufficient to achieve a correctly calibrated model with uncertainty estimates
+        * Monte Carlo Dropout applied at evaluation time, is in fact variational inference with a variational distribution defined for each weight matrix
+        * When used to train a BNN, dropout should not be seen as a regularization method, as it is part of the variational posterior, not the prior.This means that it should be coupled with a different type of regularization
+    - Bayes via Stochastic Gradient Descent
+        * The initial goal of SGD is to provide an algorithm that converges to an optimal point estimate solution while having only noisy estimates of the gradient of the objective function
+        * To approximately sample the posterior using the SGD algorithm, a specific MCMC method, called stochastic gradient Langevin dynamic (SGLD) has been developed, Algo 7.
+SGLD offers better theoretical guarantees compared to other MCMC methods when the dataset is split into mini-batches.
+    - Variational Inference Based on SGD Dynamic
+        * SGD dynamic can be used as a variational inference method to learn a distribution by using Laplace approximation.
+Laplace approximation fits a Gaussian posterior by using the maximum a posteriori estimate as the mean and the inverse of the Hessian H of the loss (assuming the loss is the log likelihood) as covariance matrix

+* Simplifying Bayesian Neural Networks
+    - After training a BNN, one has to use Monte Carlo at evaluation time to estimate uncertainty.
+This is a major drawback of BNN
+    - Bayesian Inference on the (N-)Last Layer(s) Only
+        * aims to use only a few stochastic layers, usually positioned at the end of the networks
+        * With only a few stochastic layers, training and evaluation can be drastically sped up while still obtaining meaningful results from a Bayesian perspective
+    - Bayesian Teachers
+        * The approach is to train a non-stochastic ANN to predict the marginal probability using a BNN as a teacher
+        * This is related to the idea of knowledge distillation: possibly several pre-trained knowledge sources can be used to train a more functional system.

+* Meta-learning, in the broadest sense, is the use of machine learning algorithms to assist in the training and optimization of other machine learning models
+* Transfer learning designates methods that reuse some intermediate knowledge acquired on a given problem to address a different problem.
+* Self-supervised learning is a learning strategy where the data themselves provide the "labels".
+Since the labels directly obtainable from the data do not match the task of interest, the problem is approached by learning a pretext (or proxy) task in addition to the task of interest.